By GreatSchools Staff

 Ages 4 and up

-Whether in preschool, grade school, or middle school, any growing artiste will find a museum's worth of inspiration in this portable art box.
+Whether in preschool, grade school, or middle school, your artiste will find a museum's worth of inspiration in this portable art box.
 It's a Draw Art Box can be easily packed away and pulled out to use at home or on an outing — providing plenty of happy distractions.
 All the essential tools of the trade are tidily packed inside: paints, markers, colored pencils, pastels, paintbrushes, glue, and more.
 Foldout trays allow for easy access, and the sturdy aluminum box keeps supplies organized.

 Bottom line: Pricey yet sturdy and well stocked, this all-in-one art box will provide years of use.